enotspe/fortinet-2-elasticsearch/docs/dashboards/index.md

 # Dashboards

-So you got our logs ingested.. great!
+So you got your logs ingested.. great!

 **Now what??**